 2.1 (a) A temporary Notice to Mariners is published quarterly.
 This gives a complete list of the up-to-date positions of every reported offshore exploration and exploitation vessel in waters under Canadian jurisdiction, except on the Great Lakes.
 These notices are promulgated in Section l of the monthly Notices to Mariners edition numbers 1, 4, 7 and 10.
-In the event of changes in the position of such vessel(s) a Notice to Shipping will be issued.
+In the event of changes in the position of such vessel(s) a Navigational Warning (NAVWARN), formerly called a Notice to Shipping, will be issued.

 2.2On the Great Lakes (presently only in Lake Erie) exploration and exploitation vessels change positions too frequently to warrant being published as a Notice to Mariners.
-Subsequently information on their positions is promulgated by Notice to Shipping broadcasts.
+Subsequently information on their positions is promulgated by Navigational Warning broadcasts.
 For the positions of all drill barges and exploration or exploitation vessels operating East of Long Point, mariners may also call Seaway Long Point on VHF Channel 11 for the latest information prior to transiting this area.

 2.3Selected Marine Communications and Traffic Services Centres (MCTS) also broadcast twice daily:

-.1any new Notices to Shipping (NOTSHIPS) over a 48 hour period; and
+.1any new Navigational Warning over a 48 hour period; and

-These NOTSHlPS and the list contain any revision to the position of every reported exploration and exploitation vessel operating in waters under Canadian jurisdiction.
+These navigational warnings and the list of active NAVWARNs contain any revision to the position of every reported exploration and exploitation vessel operating in waters under Canadian jurisdiction.

-A list of these stations, the frequencies and times of broadcast can be found in the Radio Aids to Marine Navigation, published by the Canadian Coast Guard and in the List of Coast Radio Stations, published by the International Telecommunication Union.
+A list of MCTS Centres, the frequencies and times of broadcast can be found in Part 2 of the Canadian Coast Guard publication Radio Aids to Marine Navigation and in the List of Coast Stations and Special Service Stations, published by the International Telecommunication Union.

-2.4The United States also broadcast daily NAVAREA warnings to shipping which include any reported movement and relocation of exploration and exploitation vessels.
+2.4The United States also broadcast daily NAVAREA IV (Atlantic Ocean) and NAVAREA XII (Pacific Ocean) warnings to shipping which may include reported movement and relocation of exploration and exploitation vessels.
 All such movements are summarized monthly in section III of the Notices to Mariners published by the United States.
 It also contains a list by number of all NAVAREA warnings still in effect.
 The quarterly edition summarizes the details of all NAVAREA warnings still in effect and includes the positions of all reported exploration and exploitation vessels.

 Persons in charge of exploration or exploitation vessels must ensure that such units exhibit the proper lights and sound the prescribed signals.
 They should also take all reasonable measures to give early warning to ensure that unauthorized ships keep clear if it appears that these ships may enter the safety zone.
 Ships that violate safety zones should be reported to the nearest Transport Canada Marine Safety office immediately following the incident for follow-up action.
 The information required in this report is stated below for the use of all mariners when reporting a near miss incident to the appropriate responsible authority.